Congratulations on the arrival of your new family member! We’ve put together some basic kitten information to help you get started.

 If the products are purchased from us we will send you text reminders as to when they are next due.

-We recommend all kittens should be desexed between the age of 4 and 6 months.
+We recommend all kittens should be desexed by 4 months old.
 Desexing reduces unwanted pregnancies and in male cats it reduces aggression, fighting, roaming, territory marking, and night prowling.
 In both sexes it eliminates the risk of common sexual hormone-associated tumours in later life.
 The kitten is in for the day (doesn’t stay overnight) and a straightforward surgery is performed.
 Risks of complications or death are incredibly low (less than 0.5%) but may include bleeding or unexplained anaesthetic drug reactions.
 Please discuss any concerns you may have with staff.
+It’s also important you are aware that the local council will charge you an annual fee if your cat is desexed and over the age of 4 months old.

 Nutrition – a healthy diet